VerifiedJoseph/vigilant/README.md

 # Vigilant

-Vigilant is an application for watching RSS/ATOM/JSON feeds and sends push notifications on new feed item.
+Vigilant is an application for watching RSS/ATOM/JSON feeds and sending push notifications on new feed items.

 ## Documentation